dimforge/ncollide/book/ray_casting/acceleration_structures.md

 ![rungholt](../img/rungholt.png)
 </center>

-If your objects can move, you should use a [broad phase](../contact_determination/broad_phase.html) that implements the `broad::RayCastBroadPhase` trait.
+If your objects can move, you may use a [broad phase](../contact_determination/broad_phase.html) that implements the `broad::RayCastBroadPhase` trait.
 A lighter, often simpler, alternative is to use the `spacial_partitionning::DBVT` structure directly (it is used by one